markulie/3dsmax-maya-xcalc/README.md

 5. Click the toolbar button to open the script.

 ### To Use The Standard Version (markulie-xCalc-v0.1.ms)
-1. Drag and Drop the script in a viewport
+1. Drag and drop the script into a viewport

 ## xCalc for Maya